 Investing for tomorrow, today

 We intend to apply for a customised price-quality path (CPP or customised path) for the five-year period 01 April 2027 to 31 March 2032.
+You can find out more about this process below.

 The Commission sets how much revenue we can earn from the lines charges you pay, and the minimum service quality we must deliver.
-We’re applying for a customised path to make sure we have the revenue needed to provide the safe, reliable, resilient and future-ready network our customers rely on.
+We’re applying for a customised path to make sure we have the revenue needed to provide the safe, reliable, resilient and future-ready network our customers depend on.

 Why we're applying for a customised path